Rust web frameworks have subpar error reporting

 The TL;DR is that the invocation of the downstream portion of the middleware stack should return a Response

-, creating a weird separate track for errors that's hard to integrate with the
+but it now returns a Result, creating a weird separate track for errors that's hard to integrate with the

 overall error handling story.